Is SiteGround better than Bluehost?

 - Disable Emojis

 However, unlike other plugins, it also allows you to manage your PHP version, lazy load + optimize your images (without losing quality) and utilize their Super Caching system.
-I used to use WP-Rocket for all my sites, however, ever since moving to SiteGround I have found their plugin to work better with their system.
-When a site is not hosted with SiteGround then I recommend using WP-Rocket as it is a fantastic plugin and does a very similar job.
+While some plugins have similar features, I have found that their plugin works best with their system.

 SiteGround has the fastest shared-hosted speed I have come across.
 Bluehost doesn’t even come close to the speed you will get with SiteGround, it’s like comparing a snail with a cheetah.